jorgeortizfuentes/spanish_nlp/README.md

 ## Contributing

 Contributions to Spanish NLP are welcome!
+Please see the [Developer Guide (CONTRIBUTING.md)](CONTRIBUTING.md) for details on the contribution workflow, versioning, and publishing process.

 To contribute to the project, please follow these steps: